krypton-byte/neonize/README.md

 3. **Easy-to-Use:** Neonize provides a simple API and clear documentation to facilitate usage.
 Users can swiftly write scripts for WhatsApp automation according to their needs.

 With neonize as a binding for Whatsmeow, WhatsApp automation becomes more accessible for Python developers, combining the strengths of both libraries and leveraging familiar functionalities from Whatsmeow.

+To easily create a bot with minimal setup, you can utilize the <a href="https://github.com/krypton-byte/thundra">Thundra</a> library

 ## Contribution Guidelines

 If you would like to contribute to this project, please follow these steps: